 For some reason, I enjoy reading food blogs.
 It’s kind of inexplicable, because food blogs are the most likely to drive me insane.
 If you’re thinking about starting a blog – especially a food blog – please read this before you start:

 GET TO THE POINT – I’ll admit that I like writing stories where the first couple of paragraphs seem to have nothing to do with the title.
-For example, if I were to write an article about how Concorde, the supersonic jet, came to be, I might start with a scene in medieval France.
-I haven’t actually counted, but I’m certain that every History Blog article starts that way.
+I haven’t actually checked, but I’m certain that every History Blog article starts that way.
 But the other day I was at a site that reviews Trader Joe’s products.
 The average review seemed to be around 1,000 words, and 100 to 500 of those words often had nothing to do with the product.
 If the review was about a frozen food item, then half the review might be about being stuck in traffic, and how traffic has gotten much worse since Barry Schoch took over as state DOT secretary, and why can’t our state have FastPass lanes on toll roads like other states, how SiriusXM has gone to hell since the merger, and why Subaru can’t build a reliable transmission, and.. oh yeah, getting home late was why they were reviewing the frozen item… which was “just OK”, by the way.

 Oh, Android… you’re the operating system I love to hate.
 Android could be SO AWESOME, if only carriers would allow Google to update ALL handsets… and if Google would just fix some of the tiny annoyances that make Android so frustrating: